Introducing the Shell

 shell-novice-data.zip tools/ test_directory/

-Note that under Git Bash in Windows, the /
+Note that under Git Bash in Windows, the / is appended automatically.

 we want a listing of something other than our current working directory: